-The above example shows that for our purpose, an additional assumption is needed.
-One of the easiest way to solve this problem is assuming that the limit CoD $f$ satisfies all assumptions of Corollary 2.
+The above example shows that, for our purpose, an additional assumption is needed.
+One of the easiest ways to solve this problem is to assume that the limit CoD $f$ satisfies all assumptions of Corollary 2.
 The result is as follows.